 Native American Bear Legends

-The Hunting of the Great Bear: This is a Iroquois legend about four hunters, a dog and a bear who became a constellation
+The Hunting of the Great Bear: This is an Iroquois legend about four hunters, a dog, and a bear who became a constellation

 A Bear Tale: This is a Wabanaki Indian legend about a boy who was adopted by a bear family.